mirror/dd-wrt/src/router/python/Doc/library/dataclasses.rst

    The :func:`dataclass` decorator will add various "dunder" methods to the class, described below.
-If any of the added methods already exist on the class, a :exc:`TypeError` will be raised.
-The decorator returns the same class that is called on: no new class is created.
+If any of the added methods already exist on the class, the behavior depends on the parameter, as documented below.
+The decorator returns the same class that is called on; no new class is created.

    If :func:`dataclass` is used just as a simple decorator with no parameters, it acts as if it has the default values documented in this